-1 Introduction
+1. Introduction

-The process of design search and optimisation involves the modelling and analysis of engineering problems to yield improved designs [1].
+The process of design search and optimisation involves the modelling and analysis of engineering problems to yield improved designs [13].
 Independent design parameters that the engineer wishes to modify, and relevant design constraints are identified, and a measure of the quality of a particular design (the objective function) is computed using an appropriate model.
-A number of design search algorithms may then be used to yield more information about the behaviour of a model over the parameter space, and to minimise/maximise the objective function to improve the quality of the design by modifying the design parameters subject to any constraints imposed on them.
+A number of design search algorithms may then be used to yield more information about eter space, and to minimise/maximise the objective function to improve the quality of the design by modifying the design parameters subject to any constraints imposed on them.
 This process may include lengthy and repetitive calculations to obtain the value of the objective function with respect to the design variables.
 Design optimisation with regard to fluid dynamics is relevant to, amongst others, the aerospace, automotive and oil industries.
-Computational Fluid Dynamics (CFD) methods allow the engineer to analyse the properties of a design.
-However, they often require computer aided design (CAD) tools to generate parametric design geometries, mesh generation programs to mesh the flow domain, and CFD solvers to obtain an approximate solution for each design search point.
-Therefore, the modeling and analysis is usually the computationally expensive part of design search and optimisation process.
-To perform the numerous solutions required for extensive parameter exploration during a design search in this domain normally requires access to significant computational and database resources.
+Computational fluid dynamics (CFD) methods allow the engineer to analyse the properties of a design.
+However, they often require computer aided design (CAD) tools to generate parametric design geometries, mesh generation programs to mesh the flow domain, and CFD solvers the behaviour of the design model over the paramto obtain an approximate solution for each design search point.
+Therefore, the modelling and analysis is usually the computationally expensive part of the design search and optimisation process.
+To perform the numerous solutions required for extensive parameter exploration during a design search in this domain normally requires access to significant computational resources.